 A built-in dishwasher does require a plumbing installation to your home's waterworks and detailed instructions are usually available for your chosen model, either from the manufacturer or dealer where it was purchased.

-You will also lose a fair size cupboard for this installation, with the standard width of dishwasher being 24".
+You will also lose a fair size cupboard for this installation, with the standard width of the dishwasher being 24 inches.
 For compact kitchens, there are 18" wide dishwasher units, which are also often adequate for a couple's dishes.
 If you have ample cupboards in your kitchen, the convenience of a built-in dishwasher will quickly outweigh the loss of storage space.

-After installation, if you have a 6" to 8" width of cupboard space left under-counter, this provides a terrific narrow storage cupboard for cookie sheets, baking trays and muffin tins.
-A custom hinged door is easy to cut and hang for this size of cupboard, if you like a simple DIY project.
+After installation, if you have a 6- to 8-inch width of cupboard space left under-counter, this provides a terrific narrow storage cupboard for cookie sheets, baking trays, and muffin tins.
+A custom hinged door is easy to cut and hang for this size of the cupboard if you like a simple DIY project.

 The single units are ideal for singles or couples with fewer dishes to wash and loading requires no bending.
 As for features, you'll find similar frills and wash cycles, as you would with most high-end dishwashers.
 A dish drawer can certainly enhance the overall kitchen decor and efficiency.

-These units generally have the same features and capacity as their built-in 24" wide counterparts.
-They also provide additional counter workspace, since most have a butcher block or durable counter top.
+These units generally have the same features and capacity as their built-in 24-inch-wide counterparts.
+They also provide additional counter workspace, since most have a butcher block or durable countertop.
 There is also no storage space sacrificed for these models, but it is advisable to review your kitchen format for the most convenient location for it.
 At one time these units were higher priced, but now they are comparable in price to built-in models.
-It's the capacity and additional features that mostly affect price.
+It's the capacity and additional features that mostly affect the price.

-Capacity is usually a place setting for four (though there are larger models) and cookware or serving pieces might require handwashing.
-Dishes can either be heat, air or hand dried.
+The capacity is usually a place setting for four, though there are larger models, and cookware or serving pieces might require handwashing.
+Dishes can either be heat-, air-, or hand-dried.
 Newer models now have some enhanced washing cycles and heated drying.
 However, these are impractical if counter space is at a premium and inadequate for a large family.